albnavarro/mob-project/README.md

 * gulp init

-It may happen that by executing the task initializeCritical inside init flow is generates an error like:
+It may happen that by executing the task initializeCritical inside init flow is generates an error like:<br/>
-Error: ENOENT: no such file or directory, open ' ..... /www/assets/css/critical.css' This becoust is not possible to create the css folder automatically inside the compiled folder (probably for a permissions problem).
+Error: ENOENT: no such file or directory, open ' ..... /www/assets/css/critical.css'<br/>
+This becoust is not possible to create the css folder automatically inside the compiled folder (probably for a permissions problem).<br/>
-In this case, just create the www/assets/**css** folder by hand.
+In this case, just create the www/assets/**css** folder by hand.<br/>
 Sorry, to do.